 - The Blue Business® Plus Credit Card from American Express (review), which offers 2x points on the first $50,000 spent every calendar year (and then 1x)

 - The Platinum Card® from American Express (review), which offers 5x points on airfare purchased directly from airlines or through Amex Travel, on up to $500,000 on these purchases per calendar year, and offers a huge number of benefits

 Showdown: Amex Gold Vs. Chase Sapphire Reserve

 The card has a $550 annual fee, though that’s offset by a $300 annual travel credit, which will automatically be applied towards any travel purchase.
 The way I view it, this card really costs you $250 per year.

 Which of the cards makes more sense?
-I’d say the Sapphire Reserve could be worth considering if you spend more on travel than grocery stores, if you want to redeem points for 1.5 cents each towards travel purchases, and if you value a Priority Pass membership, Lyft Pink membership, and/or DoorDash credit.
+I’d say the Sapphire Reserve could be worth considering if you spend more on travel than grocery stores, if you want to redeem points for 1.5 cents each towards travel purchases, and if you value a Priority Pass membership, along with plenty of other perks.

 Meanwhile, if you spend a lot at supermarkets as well, the Amex Gold Card is probably a better option.